Below is the full design process, however this can be tailored to your individual needs.

 If you have a very small area to design, a consultation and outline plan may be all you need.
 Please get in touch and we can talk about your own requirements.

 1. Initial Visit & Consultation A Consultation at your home where we will discuss your ideals and requirements for your garden.
 Following this meeting you will receive a no obligation quotation for the design work accompanied by a letter of design intention which explains how Paula's design will fulfill your brief and ensures we have understood your needs.
-There is no fee for the initial consultation.
+My fee for the initial consultation is £50, which is credited back to you against design fees should you continue with a full design.

 2. Site Survey & Site Analysis Once you have agreed to move forward with a design, a Site Survey will be carried out to accurately measure the garden and its features..
 Depending on plot size, this may be done by a qualified surveyor.
 The Site Survey sets out the house and its boundaries, other structures and existing trees or shrubs.
 A Site Analysis will also be undertaken which records other environmental features such as north point, overlooking from neighbours, and views / unsightly objects outside the boundary of the garden.